Codivores/blog-tech/cksj9aba304h31ws1co9fb2ts.md

 #### Multi-language in the Back

-Twill handle some locales for the administration interface (at this time: `en, fr, pl, de, nl, pt, zh-Hans, ru, tr, bs, ar` - feel free to contribute and add yours).
+Twill handles some locales for the administration interface (at this time: `ar, bs, de, en, fr, nl, pl, pt, ru, tr, zh-Hans` - feel free to contribute and add yours).

-Admin users can choose their language on their profile page, but you can change the default `en` in the Twill configuration file if you want.
+Admin users can choose their language on their profile page, but you can change the default `en` locale in the Twill configuration file if you prefer.

 **/config/twill.php**